IamnotTanzania/quizzes/README.md

 Can you decode the rest of the example?

 But we're just getting started...
 If you can decode all messages from all 6 levels, you get bucks. (more info after you solved all messages).

+**BONUS TIP:** Sometimes, you'll find something like MAG NET when you solve the puzzle.
+You'll need to "merge" them.